 Section 22 of the Crossrail Act 2008 provides that section 4(1) of the Railways Act 1993 shall be treated as including the objective of facilitating the construction of Crossrail.
 It also provides that ORR shall consult the Secretary of State about this aspect of the duty.

-Section 72 of the Regulatory Enforcement and Sanctions Act 2008 requires us to keep our functions under review and secure that in exercising these functions that we do not:
+Section 72 of the Regulatory Enforcement and Sanctions Act 2008 requires us to keep our functions under review and ensure that in exercising these functions we do not:

 - impose burdens which we consider to be unnecessary, or

 - maintain burdens which we consider to have become unnecessary.